keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 Naively, a `List[String]` works for `E`.
 It forms a `Semigroup` under concatenation, but concatenation isn't cheap in Scala `List`s.
 It can also be empty per its type, which means that as `E` you have to code for invariants where it is actually empty.

-There exists a better structure, and we can whip it together pretty quick.
-The `NonEmptyChain`:
+There exists a better structure, and we can whip it together pretty quick: the `NonEmptyChain`.
+This structure is a context modeled as two cases: either a single value, or a pair of separate instances of itself appended together.
+This allows for a `List`-like structure with constant-time concatenation that can be converted to a `Seq` in linear time.

 :::{.numberLines}
 ```scala